Features Skin Read Blog Support Download for iOS

 If you have sensitive skin or conditions like rosacea, get personalized guidance from a dermatologist before combining them.
 What works for someone with oily, resilient skin might destroy someone with a reactive complexion.

 If you're pregnant, avoid tretinoin entirely.
-Tretinoin is associated with potential risks to the developing fetus, while azelaic acid is considered safe for use during pregnancy and breastfeeding.
+Tretinoin is associated with potential risks to the developing fetus, while MotherToBaby notes azelaic acid is among the topical options suggested for use during pregnancy and breastfeeding.
 Azelaic acid becomes your primary active during this time.

 What to Expect When You Get It Right